Tim Pawlenty: Book tour and political positions

 Pawlenty at a book signing in February 2011 in Phoenix, Arizona.

-Pawlenty went on tour for his book Courage to Stand, and as of January 18, his book had reached #1,979 on Amazon.com's list of bestsellers.
+In 2011, Pawlenty went on tour to promote his book Courage to Stand.
 Pawlenty calls himself a social conservative.
 In his extended interview with Jon Stewart on The Daily Show, he said he thinks United States Social Security and Medicare need to be cut to balance the federal budget.
 Pawlenty believes that state governments should outlaw abortion, except for cases of rape, incest, and to save a woman's life.
 He thinks the United States Supreme Court decided Roe v.
 Wade wrongly, abortion being a state, not a federal, matter.
 He opposes same-sex marriage and civil unions, and said on talk radio "...
 I have been a public supporter of maintaining Don't ask, don't tell and I would support reinstating it as well".

-In December 2010, Pawlenty was one of three U.S. governors who publicly declared solidarity with the Christian-right group Family Research Council.
+In December 2010, Pawlenty was one of three U.S. governors who publicly declared support for the right-wing evangelical Christian group Family Research Council.

-Pawlenty's tour was in Minneapolis, San Francisco and Dallas, and it ended January in Iowa where the Iowa Caucuses were scheduled for February 6, 2012.
-"That will come up fast," he said, "if I do run."
-In Minneapolis, speaking to Pat Kessler of WCCO-TV who asked about his feelings regarding a potential run for president by Representative Michele Bachmann, "I have a lot of respect for Michele Bachmann … Whether she runs or not, it's gonna be a big field.
+Pawlenty's tour was in Minneapolis, San Francisco, and Dallas, and it ended in January in Iowa, where the presidential caucuses were scheduled for February 6, 2012.
+"That will come up fast", he said, "if I do run."
+In an interview with Pat Kessler of WCCO-TV in Minneapolis, when asked about his feelings regarding a potential run for president by Representative Michele Bachmann, Pawlenty said, "I have a lot of respect for Michele Bachmann … Whether she runs or not, it's gonna be a big field.
 There's gonna be five, six, seven, eight people running … Whoever wants to run can run.
 The more, the merrier."

 In a December 2010 column in The Wall Street Journal, Pawlenty argued in favor of the historical benefits of "private sector" labor unions and strongly against "public sector" labor unions, whose collective bargaining rights he would like to see curbed: "The rise of the labor movement in the early 20th century was a triumph for America's working class.
 In an era of deep economic anxiety, unions stood up for hard-working but vulnerable families, protecting them from physical and economic exploitation."
 He also criticized modern unions: "The moral case for unions—protecting working families from exploitation—does not apply to public employment...
 Unionized public employees are making more money, receiving more generous benefits, and enjoying greater job security than the working families forced to pay for it with ever-higher taxes, deficits and debt."